sagemath/trac_to_gh/Issue 9773.md

 # Issue 9773: Upgrade the notebook to use MathJax instead of jsMath

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9774

 Original creator: mpatel